First world country was a term coined during the Cold War Era.

 Human Development Index Turkey vs Others

-At that time, you may suggest that Turkey was a poor country and a third world country.
-Yet, since then, Turkey’s standard of living has increased rapidly, reaching the standards enjoyed by first world countries like EU countries and other wealthy countries.
+After financial reforms, especially Kemal Dervis’s reform, Turkey’s standard of living has increased rapidly, reaching the standards enjoyed by first world countries like EU countries and other wealthy countries.

-Turkey has a long way to reach the US’s human development and life standard.
-But in two things, Turkey may match USA standards, the health system and natural beauty.
+Turkey has a long road to achieve a level similar to the USA’s human development standard.Yet, in two things, Turkey may match the USA’s standards, the health system, and natural beauty.

 Access to the health system is seen as a human right in Turkey, and even private health services are affordable and subsidized by the government.

-Turkey is a Democratic Country
+3. Turkey is a Democratic Country

 Turkey is a republic with a multi-party system, and Turkey has a strong tradition of democracy and fair elections.

 To be honest with you, recently, Turkish democracy may live up to its exceptions.
 Yet, every democracy suffers regression periods, and even the US or UK is being criticized for not being democratic enough.

 However, the most essential feature of democracy is present in Turkey.
 That’s the Turkish people’s will to live free.

-“You can change every law and regulation of a country, but if the nation does not know how to live freely, the country will not be a democracy.
+“You can change every law and regulation of a country, but if the nation does not know how to live freely, the country will not be a democracy.“

-If you compare Turkey with Sweden, US, Germany, you will find Turkey has many flaws.
-But If you compare Turkey with Mexico, South Africa, Brazil, and other Latin, Asian and African countries, you would find Turkey is far superior and closer to the European system.
+Yet, if you compare Turkey with Mexico, South Africa, Brazil, and other Latin, Asian and African countries, you would find Turkey is far superior and closer to the European system.

-Turkey is not an Islamic Country
+5. Turkey is not an Islamic Country

-Turkey is not an Islamic country.
-Being a Muslim majority country is Turkey is often mixed with other Islamic regimes.
-Turkish people are far different than your average Muslim country.
+For this reason, Turkey is often mixed with other Islamic regimes.
+Yet, the Turkish government is far different than your average Muslim country.